masaccio/picow_day_clock/README.md

 Variable width fonts replace the fixed-width fonts in the Waveshare examples, but the C data structures are ultimately derived from work by STMicroelectronics [licensed](licenses/stm.txt) under the 3-clause BSD license.

-The digit font is [Bebas Neue Regular](https://fonts.google.com/specimen/Bebas+Neue) which is [licensed](licenses/BebasNeue-OFL.txt) under the Open Font License.
+The digit fonts included in the repository are [Bebas Neue Regular](https://fonts.google.com/specimen/Bebas+Neue) which is [licensed](licenses/BebasNeue-OFL.txt) under the Open Font License, and [Oswald](https://fonts.google.com/specimen/Oswald) which is also [licensed](licenses/Oswald-OFL.txt) under the Open Font License.

 The text font used in display diagnostics during boot is [Roboto Medium](https://fonts.google.com/specimen/Roboto) which is [licensed](licenses/Roboto-OFL.txt) under the Open Font License.